Steering and handling diagnostic guide

 Quick answer

-A car that pulls left or right is commonly caused by uneven tyre pressure, wheel alignment problems, tyre damage, worn suspension parts or a brake sticking on one side.
+A car that pulls left or right is commonly caused by uneven tyre pressure, wheel alignment problems, tyre damage, tyre conicity, uneven tyre wear, worn suspension parts, steering play or a brake sticking on one side.

-If the pulling is sudden, strong, worse under braking or joined by vibration, noises or warning lights, get it checked quickly.
+If the pulling is sudden, strong, worse under braking or joined by vibration, knocking, grinding, scraping, hot-wheel smell or warning lights, get it checked quickly.
+Pulling can affect safety, tyre wear and braking stability.

 Common causes of a car pulling to one side